 Consumer Contact: Yamaha at (800) 962-7926 anytime or online at www.yamahamotorsports.com and under the Sports tab, subcategory Motorcycles-Off-Road, click on Parts and Service, then Factory Modification Campaigns, then models YZ250FE and YZ450FE for more information.

-Units: About 4,700
+Units: About 1,300

-Sold at: John Deere dealers nationwide from August 2012 through January 2013 for between $12,900 and $15,500.
+Sold at: Yamaha motorcycle dealers nationwide from December 2013 through January 2014 for between $7,500 and $8,500.

-Manufactured in: United States
+Manufactured in: Japan

-CPSC is charged with protecting the public from unreasonable risks of injury or death associated with the use of the thousands of consumer products under the agency’s jurisdiction.
-Deaths, injuries, and property damage from consumer product incidents cost the nation more than $900 billion annually.
-CPSC is committed to protecting consumers and families from products that pose a fire, electrical, chemical, or mechanical hazard.
-CPSC’s work to ensure the safety of consumer products – such as toys, cribs, power tools, cigarette lighters, and household chemicals – contributed to a decline in the rate of deaths and injuries associated with consumer products over the past 30 years.
+The U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of injury or death associated with the use of thousands of types of consumer products under the agency’s jurisdiction.
+Deaths, injuries, and property damage from consumer product incidents cost the nation more than $1 trillion annually.
+CPSC is committed to protecting consumers and families from products that pose a fire, electrical, chemical or mechanical hazard.
+CPSC’s work to help ensure the safety of consumer products – such as toys, cribs, power tools, cigarette lighters and household chemicals -– contributed to a decline in the rate of deaths and injuries associated with consumer products over the past 40 years.

 Federal law bars any person from selling products subject to a publicly-announced voluntary recall by a manufacturer or a mandatory recall ordered by the Commission.